ujjval1003/Stock-Price-Analysis/README.md

 ## File Structure

 - `data till 2023-1/`: Directory to store historical stock price CSV files.
+You can download dataset from kaggle(`https://www.kaggle.com/datasets/ujjvalpatel1003/nse-historical-data-1990-2023`).
 - `HISTORICAL.ipynb`: Main notebook for Stock Price Analysis and Visualization with Pandas TA-Lib and Plotly and technical analysis.

 ## Visualizations